 - 5. On October 26, 2010, Monterey County adopted a General Plan Update that included Policy PS-3.2, which requires that the General Manager of the Monterey County Water Resources Agency make a determination of a "Long Term Sustainable Water Supply" for new development.
 A key factor in making such a determination is the ability to reverse trends contributing to an overdraft condition and effects of diversion of water on the environment.
 The District has a joint interest with Monterey County in reversing the trend of seasonal dewatering in the Carmel River and environmental degradation due to the combined effects of Cal-Am and non-Cal-Am pumping in the CVAA. - 6.
 On August 15, 2016, the MPWMD Board of Directors approved a revised policy for WDS that draw from the CVAA when there is a new or changed use.
 The Board's intent is to provide regulatory consistency with Monterey County for alluvial water systems and further MPWMD's environmental stewardship of the Carmel River Basin. - 7.
 This ordinance would amend the regulatory process described in Rule 40-A for certain WDS dependent on the CVAA for water supply, based on policy direction provided by the MPWMD Board of Directors at their August 15, 2016 meeting.
 Other rules are also amended to clarify their intent, provide internal consistency among rules, or correct minor errors. - 8.
 This ordinance shall amend the MPWMD Rules and Regulations.
 Specifically, this ordinance shall revise or add certain terms in Rule 11 (Definitions).
-This ordinance shall amend certain text for Rule 20-A (Permits Required), Rule 20-C (Exemptions), Rule 20.4 (Permit Non-Compliance), Rule 21-A (Applications), Rule 22-A (Application Process), Rule 22-B (Required Findings, Rule 22-C (minimum Standards), Rule 22-F (Cancellation of Application), Rule 40-A (Determination of System Limits), and Rule 60 (Fees and Charges).
+This ordinance shall amend certain text for Rule 20-A (Permits to Create/Establish a Water Distribution System), Rule 20-C (Exemptions for Water Distribution System Permit), Rule 20.4 (Permit Rule Non-Compliance), Rule 21-A (Application for Permit to Create/Establish a Water Distribution System), Rule 22 (Action on Application to Create/Establish a Water Distribution System), Rule 40 (Determination of System Capacity and Expansion Capacity Limits), and Rule 60 (Fees and Charges).
 Several rules refer to Implementation Guidelines for specific protocols.
-The Implementation Guidelines shall also be revised to reflect these Rule changes. - 9.
-The District Board of Directors determines that this ordinance is not considered to be a "project" under California Environmental quality Act (CEQA) Guidelines Section 15378 because the function of the ordinance (and its associated Implementation Guidelines) is to refine permit processing protocol, and the ordinance does not have the potential to result in either a direct physical effect or reasonably foreseeable indirect physical effect on the environment.
+The Implementation Guidelines shall also be revised to reflect these Rule changes.

+9. The District Board of Directors determines that this ordinance is not considered to be a "project" under California Environmental quality Act (CEQA) Guidelines Section 15378 because the function of the ordinance (and its associated Implementation Guidelines) is to refine permit processing protocol, and the ordinance does not have the potential to result in either a direct physical effect or reasonably foreseeable indirect physical effect on the environment.
 Each future WDS application received will continue to be subject to environmental review in order to determine what action the District must take pursuant to the applicable CEQA sections.